SteveLauC/Notes/programming-language/Rust/programming-rust/Ch7:error_handling.md

 1. When Rust process panics, it will eithter unwind the stack, or just abort the program.

-   Unwinding is the default option, if you don't like it, specify this in `Cargo.toml`:
+   Unwinding is the default option, if you don't like it, change it in `Cargo.toml`:

    ```toml
    # For debug mode